 Employers have the duty to investigate complaints not only when they receive those complaints, but when they suspect bullying, harassment, or any other reason warranting a workplace investigation.
 Situations that may warrant an investigation can often be found contravening the Employment Standards Act.
 Our employment lawyers can assist proactively to ensure that proper policies and complaint procedures are in place to address these issues.

-Employers should draft clearly state workplace policies regarding workplace investigations of complaints and misconduct.
-Any investigations should begin promptly upon receiving a complaint or becoming aware of misconduct.
-Employers should have neutral parties available to conduct the workplace investigation and should provide any employees named as respondents an opportunity to respond to the specific allegations against them.
+Employers should draft clearly stated workplace policies regarding workplace investigations of complaints and misconduct.
+Any investigations should begin promptly upon receiving a complaint or becoming aware of the misconduct.
+Employers should have neutral parties available to conduct the workplace investigation and should provide any employees named as respondents an opportunity to respond to the specific allegations made against them.
 The entire process should be documented and the results of the investigation should be communicated to the parties involved.

 When wrapping up the investigative process, it is also prudent to obtain legal advice concerning the facts of the investigation.
 Getting this information early can allow companies to pre-empt potential legal issues whilst maintaining orderly business operations.